decentraland-scenes/Land-Flipper-Game/README.md

 cd server
 npm start
 ```
+NOTE: If this is your first time running the scene then you need to run `npm install` before npm `npm start`

 **Run the scene**

 Keep the server running, run the scene on a separate command line window: